 Transport is not responsible for external links and is unable to offer software or computer support.

-Please use the following links to translate the Transport website via the Google web page translation tool.
-Transport is not responsible for the effectiveness of the Google translation tool.
+Use the following links to translate this website using the Google web translation tool.

 DoT cannot provide technical support and is not responsible for the quality of the Google translation tool.